Homebrew solar tracker.

 The difference is we knew how to write code properly in those days

-Some of us still do :winky:
+Some of us still do :Wink:

 I am just looking into asm programming on the arduino and although it is tricky it looks doable.
 Inline asm in C code is the quickest and easiest method but as the Arduino is open source I can pilfer the code for the bootloader easily enough and integrate only the libs I need.
-Should be fun ::bigsmile:
+Should be fun :BigGrin:

 I will lose the nice IDE though which is a shame but I think I could cross assemble on my linux system and use the eclipse IDE which I am familiar with at the moment.